Rotary International

 How does Rotary International spend its money?

 Rotary International directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Rotary International tax-deductible?